shanpriyan/pokedex/README.md

 This project uses [webpack](https://webpack.js.org/) for bundling.

-- Use `npm run build` script to generate a production build
+- Run `npm run build` script to generate a production build
-- Use `npm run build:dev` script to generate a development build.
+- Run `npm run build:dev` script to generate a development build.
 - Build will output to `dist` folder.

+## Bundle analyzer

+- Run `npm run analyze` to analyze the production bundle of the application using _webpack-bundle-analyzer_

 ## Babel